schuchert/wikispaces/pages/JPA_Tutorial_3_Books_on_Loan.md

 The relationship between Patron and Book is:
 ![](images/PatronToBook.gif)

 We need some more information.
 Right now, when we check out a book, we don't know when it is due, that seems to be a minimal amount of information.
-Adding this information to the Patron does not seem to make sense since there's one of these dates per//** Book**//, not per Patron.
+Adding this information to the Patron does not seem to make sense since there's one of these dates per** Book**, not per Patron.
 On the other hand, adding it to book directly means we have a field that will often be blank.
 There's a more natural way to model this relationship:
 ![](images/PatronBookLoan.gif)

-A loan is associated with the//** association**// between Patron and Book.
+A loan is associated with the** association** between Patron and Book.
 When the association exists, the loan exists, otherwise it does not.

 We are going to test our way into this.
 ----